 For a copy of federal tax returns, call the IRS at 1-800-829-1040.

-Verification is the process of checking the information you reported on your FAFSA for accuracy.
-If your application is selected for verification by the Department of Education or NSC, you will be required to submit additional documentation.
-Information from these documents is then compared to your FAFSA information and corrections are made when required.
-The financial aid office is required to resolve any potential conflicts in information.
-The specific documents and forms you are required to submit will be indicated on you MyNSC To-Do List.
-Forms are available from the financial aid office or you may download them from the Financial Aid Forms link.
-Please do not submit any documents that have not been requested from you.
+Verification is the process of checking the information you reported on your FAFSA® for accuracy.
+If your application is selected for verification by the Department of Education or NSC, you will be required to submit additional documentation to Inceptia for processing.
+Information from these documents is then compared to your FAFSA® information and corrections are made when required.
+Inceptia is required to resolve any potential conflicts in information.
+The specific documents and forms you are required to submit will be indicated in the Inceptia Verification Gateway Portal.

 The Nevada State College Foundation funds a number of scholarship programs for students.
 Applications are reviewed by NSC committees which include faculty from across campus.
 Award amounts are determined by the Foundation based on donor agreements.
 Please keep in mind that Board of Regents' policies require scholarship recipients to have at least a 2.75 GPA.
 The Nevada State College Foundation Scholarship Application is available from December to April for the following fall semester.